theHdd4/TrinityFastAPIDjangoReact/README.md

   backend containers on the same host.
 Set `VITE_BACKEND_ORIGIN` only if you deploy the APIs on a different domain.

+  Update `CSRF_TRUSTED_ORIGINS` and `CORS_ALLOWED_ORIGINS` in
+  `TrinityBackendDjango/.env` so both the local frontend URL `http://10.2.1.65:8080` and the public domain `https://trinity.quantmatrixai.com` are trusted.
+This prevents CORS and CSRF errors when logging in from either address.

 Docker and Node.js must be installed locally.
 The Python dependencies listed in `TrinityBackendDjango/requirements.txt` and `TrinityBackendFastAPI/requirements.txt` (including pandas, motor,